drigomedeiros/users-mvc/README.md

 ## How to see it working

 As modern Java applications do nowadays, you can run the app with gradle by typing **./gradlew clean build** on the repository root.
-After, access the application on browser: [Users MVC Application](http://localhost:8080/app/).
+After that, access the application on browser: [Users MVC Application](http://localhost:8080/).
 By this moment, the super secure admin username and password are "1" and "1" respectively.

 ## Infrastructure